Objectives of the service

 1. Basilicata Multi-classes

-The project will support the Basilicata Region and the overall educational institutions, needing to ensure to each student present in a multi-class the access to the complete educational programme as delivered in regular classes, where each level has a dedicated teaching team.
-At this aim, ONE CLASS! offers a satcom solution to:
+The project supports the Basilicata Region and the overall educational institutions needing to ensure to each student present in a multi-class the access to the complete educational programme as delivered in regular classes, where each level has a dedicated teaching team.
+At this aim, ONE Class! offers a satcom solution to: